carlosblanco/bugs.html/README.md

 bugs.html
 =========

-Simple issue tracking that incorporates a kanaban board contained in one single html file.
+Simple issue tracking that incorporates a kanaban board.
+The hole thing contained in one single html file.

 ![bugs.html](/doc/bugs-html.png)